jmsung/SMOR-analysis/README.md

 ## Instruction
+1. Organize your data directory tree in the followng manner.

+	- data folder
+		- data1
+			- movie1.tif
+			- info.txt
+		- data2
+			- movie2.tif
+			- info.txt

+2. Edit the parameters in info.txt for the the specific data in the same folder.
+Check the info.txt in data/example/ as an example.

-1. Change the working directory to where data is located.
-All the data under the directory will be automatically analyzed.
+3. Change the working directory to where your data is located.
+All the data under the directory tree will be automatically analyzed.
 `(smb) $ cd /your_data_directory`

-2. Run the smb-analysis code.
+4. Run the smb-analysis code.
 `(smb) $ smb-analysis`